escobard/java-spring-courses/section2/notes.md

 - click on the terminal (bottom left, intellij)
 - type: `mvnw spring-boot:run`
 - initializes app on port 8080, super easy!

+## JPA
+- java persistence API
+- its the bridge from java's object world to how data is stored in relational databases
+- this is an ORM, just like mongoose, or sequelize
+-